 How popular is the baby name Lucina in the United States right now?
 How popular was it historically?
 Find out using the graph below!
-Plus, see baby names similar to Lucina and check out all the blog posts that mention the name Lucina.
+Plus, check out all the blog posts that mention the name Lucina.

 A reader named Eric is expecting his first baby — a little girl — and he’d like some help coming up with a name.
 He writes: